-Controversial incidents can damage relationships between police and their communities.
-In some cases, a perceived act of misconduct by a single officer (anywhere) damages police-community relationships locally and reduces the trust of the police generally.
+Controversial incidents can damage relationships between Police and their communities.
+In some cases, a perceived act of misconduct by a single officer (anywhere) damages Police-community relationships locally and reduces the trust of the Police generally.

-Police should acknowledge the history of racial minorities and others who have faced injustice at the hands of the police.
-And officers should never discount the negative experiences of individuals with the police.
+Police should acknowledge the history of racial minorities and others who have faced injustice at the hands of the law.
+And officers should never discount the negative experiences of individuals with the Police.